 If you are really big, you may become a Twitch Partner and that’s where the real money is actually at.
 To become one, you would need to complete the ‘Path to Partner’ challenge during which ‘all’ you would have to do is to stream for 25 hours over 12 unique days in a 30-day span with over 75 average consecutive viewers.
 Once done, you are able to additionally get a cut from ads run on your channel (which frequency you can set in your dashboard), ‘Bits’, and subscriptions.

 Impossible?
 Absolutely not!
 Just take a look at the story of Ninja – the most recognized and famous streamer, who built his legend from scratch.
 Easy?
 This depends on your attitude and determination.

+Knowing how to monetize your Twitch stream without being a platform’s partner or affiliate is crucial for you to grow and get to these levels.
 There are several ways to do that.
 Besides relying 100% on your viewers’ generosity in donations, you may partner with individual brands through sponsorships, promote and sell your merchandise, or provide your audience with paid VIP events.